TimStewartJ/gluchart/README.md

 Here is what our friend Aidan had to say about Gluchart:
 "Within the first few months after adopting this disability, no aspect generates more stress or hesitance than the frequent decision-making process which occurs on a daily basis.
 Being able to test the ramifications of your choices in real time not only offers a level of reliability which removes mental burden, but helps in teaching you how to best take care of yourself in an educated manner."

-Going forward, we want to make our model be able to predict more accurately for longer lengths of time in the future For now,
+Going forward, we want to make our model be able to predict more accurately for longer lengths of time in the future.
+Aidan talked about how he would have to wake up in the middle of the night because his glucose levels were dangerously low.
+Having reliable predictions hours into the future could address this issue.
+Additionally, our model currently requires the user to input their glucose data in a .csv file.
+While many glucose monitors have a stremedlined process for obtaining monitored values, we could further improve the user experience by allowing users to connect their glucose monitoring devices with our model.
-Dexom connect feature talk abiut